jakoblundoe/jl-portfolio/content/resumecontent/experience.md

 #### Aug 2022 - Dec 2022
 ### Lead Sound Designer
 ##### Program: DADIU | The National Film School of Denmark
-As **Lead Sound Designer** I participated in a semester long course in game development, with a *strong focus on the practical aspects of developing on large interdisciplinary teams*.
+As ***Lead Sound Designer*** I participated in a semester long course in game development, with a *strong focus on the practical aspects of developing on large interdisciplinary teams*.

+My two mentors during the production was <span>Bjørn Jacobsen (Cujo Sound)</span> and <span>Martin Stig Andersen</span>.